LucasToledoC/LucasToledoC/README.md

 ---

-> “Quase tudo da pra fazer acontecer, basta esforço e disciplina” 🚀
+> “vamo fazer acontecer, basta esforço e disciplina” 🚀

 <!--
 **LucasToledoC/LucasToledoC** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.